burakbeyhan/Fire-Progression-Mapping-FPM-on-the-base-of-satellite-data-/README.md

 Below there is a sample image from one of the outcomes of third model created for mapping the progression of a wildfire;

 ![FPM_sample](https://github.com/user-attachments/assets/bc0f6731-eb69-479d-8198-0e6cfce91f9d)

+How to cite this material;

+Beyhan, B. (2025).
+Wildfires as incidences of ecological crime: A comprehensive examination of the wildfires in İzmir city-region between 25 June and 5 July 2025.
+Geoadria, 30 (2). https://doi.org/10.15291/geoadria.4869

+Beyhan, B. (2026, March 9).
+Fire Progression Mapping (FPM) on the base of satellite data: First release (Version 2.0).
+Zenodo. http://doi.org/10.5281/zenodo.18924076